yubb1100/tank/readme.txt

+Files that need to be on the PC: server.py transmitter.py receiver.py

+Files that need to be on the Pi: main.py control.py image.py

-Run server.py on the PC to start the server, then run main.py on the pi to run the client
+Run server.py on the PC to start the server, then run main.py on the pi to run the client.